By Rebecca Orlov, Houzz

 7. Magical molding.
 If you still prefer a white ceiling, perhaps adding a little texture to it instead of color might be for you.
 This room’s geometrical molding adds a modern appeal and connects to the white sliding doors in a similar pattern.

 8. Stunning stencils.
-To better highlight the four arches of this dining room ceiling in Austin, Texas, the designer commissioned an artist to stencil a pattern to delineate them.
+To better highlight the four arches of this dining room ceiling in the designer commissioned an artist to stencil a pattern to delineate them.
 The options for stenciled patterns are limitless and can be as bold or as subtle as you prefer.

 9. Material mix.
 There’s no rule that says you have to cover your ceiling in just one material.
 Similar to creating an accent wall, choosing to cover one section of your ceiling in a different material, such as stained wood, can make a stylish statement without overwhelming a space.